Overview

 Treatment of impacted groundwater with organic compounds, such as sugars and vegetable oil, that accelerates the breakdown of contaminants.

-The Water Board has approved the Final FS/RAPs for Bayridge Park, Belcourt Terrace, and One Ford Road and the Final FSs for Sea Island, Belcourt Hill, the southern portion of the Newport North Apartment Homes, and Corsica Villas.
-The Water Board has also reviewed the Draft FS for the northern portion of the Newport North Apartment Homes and this document was available for public comment from March 10 to April 8, 2025.
-Please see the Project Documents tab for more details on the specific FS or FS/RAPs for a community.
+The Water Board has approved the Final FS/RAPs for Bayridge Park, Belcourt Terrace, and One Ford Road and the Final FSs for Corsica Villas, Sea Island, Belcourt Hill, and the Newport North Apartment Homes.
+The Water Board has also approved Remedial Design and Implementation Plans (RDIPs) for One Ford Road, Corsica Villas and the southern portion of the Newport North Apartment Homes, and a Refined Groundwater Assessment Work Plan for the area within and near the Newport North Apartment Homes.
+This groundwater assessment is occurring in the second and third quarters of 2026 and data will be used to develop an RDIP for this area.
+Please see the Project Documents tab for more details on the specific FS or FS/RAPs, RDIPs and Groundwater Assessment Work Plan for a community.

-Communities have been kept informed of the investigation and remediation efforts through this website, a series of fact sheets, open houses, and community email updates (see the Community Outreach tab for more information and the drop down menu below for copies of the community email updates).
+Ford operates 14 SSD systems at the Bayridge Park community and two SVE systems at the Bayridge Park and Belcourt Terrace communities.
+Communities have been kept informed of these efforts through this website, a series of fact sheets, open houses, and community email updates (see the Community Outreach tab for more information and the drop down menu below for copies of the community email updates).

 Sub-Slab Depressurization (SSD) Systems

-Ford’s environmental consultant, WSP, has installed and is operating 14 SSD systems at homes in Bayridge Park where vapor intrusion is occurring.
+In November 2023, Ford’s environmental consultant, WSP, installed and began operating 14 SSD systems at homes in Bayridge Park where vapor intrusion is occurring.
 The SSD systems create a pressure difference between the area under the building foundation and inside of the building.
-This prevents underground vapors from entering the building and impacting the quality of indoor air (a process known as vapor intrusion).
-SSD systems are a mitigation measure, meaning they lessen the effects of vapor intrusion, while the soil vapor extraction (SVE) systems are a remediation (cleanup) measure that permanently removes and treats contamination found in soil.
+This prevents underground vapors from entering the building and impacting the quality of indoor air (vapor intrusion).
+SSD systems are a mitigation measure, meaning they lessen the effects of vapor intrusion, while the SVE systems are a remediation (cleanup) measure that permanently removes and treats contamination found in soil.

 Ford is covering all costs associated with installation, operation, maintenance and monitoring of the SSD systems, including reimbursing homeowners for the electricity used.
 WSP is performing regular inspections, biannual sampling, and periodic equipment maintenance to ensure the SSD system is operating properly to maintain the pressure difference that keeps vapors out of the building.
 This work is coordinated with the property owner at a time that is convenient.
 The Water Board reviews Ford’s monitoring data and associated adjustments to ensure the SSD systems are operating properly and effectively.

 Once an SSD system has been installed, it will remain operational until the Water Board determines there is no longer a risk of vapor intrusion.
-At that time, the equipment will be removed, and the home will be restored to its original condition.
-Ford will pay for these costs as well.
+The SSD systems will be removed, in coordination with each homeowner, after the Water Board determines that the SVE systems have effectively addressed the contamination and the SSD systems are no longer needed.
+At that time, the SSD equipment will be removed, and your home will be restored to its original condition.
+Ford will pay for these costs.

-If you live in Bayridge Park, your home has been identified through indoor air testing as experiencing vapor intrusion, and you have previously been offered an air purifier, you are eligible for an SSD system at no cost.
-For more information, please review the SSD Fact Sheet, SSD Work Notice, and/or contact the Ford Newport Beach project information line at 833-949-3673 or info@fordnbfacts.com.
+For more information, please review the SSD Work Notice, and/or contact the Ford Newport Beach project information line at 833-949-3673 or info@fordnbfacts.com.

 Soil Vapor Extraction (SVE) Systems